toanlcgift/tepaylinkgame_script/README.md

 Android:
 - because this game is compatible with LDPlayer emulator, which using libhoudini - an ARM translation layer for android developed by Intel and Google to run ARM apps on x86 architecture, so my target is hooking on this lib first...
+- frida is not officially support, tried --realm option but not working, no problem.

 IOS:
 - seem more easier, not implement yet.